 Rose, whose actual name was Evelyn, lived two floors above Phillip with two overweight Siamese cats.
 She was a two-time divorcée, born in Tulsa, and having moved to New York in the late '80s to work in the publishing industry, she was quite good at keeping her western heritage to herself.
 After a few years of careful study, she aptly adopted a Manhattan twang that did not come off quite right but could be blamed on some character trait (aloofness mostly) rather than a dialectical mispronunciation.
 Her first husband still called her once a week.
 "A sad man, such a sad man, who cannot deal with what lies around the corner," she would say to her friends over a martini.

-One cannot imagine that Rose thought twice about Phillip, who, often unshaven, unkempt, with a florid pate that glowed in certain lighting through his thin hair, peered at her from over the upper rim of his brown spectacles.
+One cannot imagine Rose thought twice about Phillip, who, often unshaven, unkempt, with a florid pate that glowed in certain lighting through his thin hair, peered at her from over the upper rim of his brown spectacles.
 She did not find Phillip unattractive—actually she had gone to bed lately with men much less appealing than innocuous Phil—she just did not notice him.
-He had become much like the art-deco light shade in the elevator, its red walls, the gum that someone had stuck between the fifteenth and sixteenth floor.
+He had become much like the art-deco light shade in the elevator, its red walls, the gum someone had stuck between the 15th and 16th floor.
 He had become foil.

-Quite recently, perhaps even two weeks before the event that is the culmination of this story, Rose had her regular, annual check-up, complete with all the reassuring and uncomfortable details, the cold tongs that pressed her insides, the stethoscope that felt like someone's frigid palm on her breast, the draining of her bloodstream.
+Quite recently, perhaps even two weeks before the culmination of this story, Rose had her regular, annual check-up, complete with all the reassuring and uncomfortable details, the cold tongs pressing her insides, the stethoscope feeling like someone's frigid palm on her breast, the draining of her bloodstream.
 While she appeared healthy, a few days later she was called back for additional tests.
-Her leukocyte counts were too high, and this suggested some sort of an inflammation that could be related to a virus.
-Calmly, the doctor reassured her and insisted that there was most probably nothing wrong with her, rather, that they had made a mistake in the laboratory, and these additional tests would clear it all up.
-A self-confident person, Rose took the news with a stiff upper lip, yet as she drove home, she found that her hands shook as she shifted her car's multiple gears, that her innards were rebelling against the cooked turkey wrap she had had for lunch, that her feet were cold, and that her face was grimacing back at her in the mirror in disbelief.
+Her leukocyte counts were too high, and this suggested some sort of an inflammation related to a virus.
+Calmly, the doctor reassured her and insisted there was most probably nothing wrong with her, rather, they had made a mistake in the laboratory, and these additional tests would clear it all up.
+A self-confident person, Rose took the news with a stiff upper lip, yet as she drove home, she found her hands shook as she shifted her car's multiple gears, that her innards were rebelling against the cooked turkey wrap she had had for lunch, that her feet were cold, and that her face was grimacing back at her in the mirror in disbelief.